top of page

 Practice unconditional self-acceptance.

-Soothe yourself when you are emotional.
+Soothe yourself when you're emotional.

 Speak gentle words to yourself when you are in self-attack.